rasmushaugaard/surfemb/README.md

 ### Surface samples

 First, flip the normals of ITODD object 18, which is inside out.

-Then remove invisible parts of the object
+Then remove invisible parts of the objects

 ```shell
 $ python -m surfemb.scripts.misc.surface_samples_remesh_visible [dataset]